cryptocopycats/kittyverse/README.md

 **A message from the CryptoKitties makers:**

-**You've been permanently banned from participating in [r/CryptoKitties](https://old.reddit.com/r/ruby/).
+**You've been permanently banned from participating in [r/CryptoKitties](https://old.reddit.com/r/CryptoKitties/).
 You won't be able to post or comment.
 Reason: Self-promotion.**

 Yes, Dapper Labs - the $7.5 billion dollar CryptoKitties gambling operator & promotor - falesly (or is that fraudulently?) claiming it's a "video game with cute-little cartoon cats that you own 100%" - censors this author's public service message.
-Remember - I do not get paid for writing this libraries & scripts.
+Remember - I do not get paid for writing the libraries & scripts here.

 ---